Privacy

 Also known as: data privacy, digital privacy

-The right of individuals to control what personal information is collected about them and how it is used.
+The right of individuals to control what personal information is collected about them, how it is stored, who can access it, and how it is used.
 Understanding privacy helps you make informed decisions about what you share online and what tools you use.

 When an app asks for location permissions, you're making a privacy decision.
 Cookie consent banners are about tracking privacy.